AustEcon/bitsv/README.rst

   https://github.com/AustEcon/bsvbip32.
 Plan for each node to access bitsv functionality so that building apps can be a breeze!
   (competing implementations welcome.
 That's partly why modularity is a good idea!)
+- Add Whatsonchain API for added redundancy across main / test and stn networks.
+- Minor updates to documentation for 0.9.0 release are still needed re: PrivateKey.get_transaction()

 ----------------------------